-Telephysiotherapy also known as telerehab, Virtual physiotherapy, e-physiotherapy or Online Physiotherapy is a clinical application of consultative, diagnostic, preventive, and therapeutic services via two-way interactive technology.
-In Telephysiotherapy we use telecommunication such as the internet and telephones through which we share videos, images, and transfer data to provide physiotherapy services to the patients.
+Telephysiotherapy also known as Telerehab, Virtual physiotherapy, e-physiotherapy, or Online Physiotherapy is a clinical application of consultative, diagnostic, preventive, and therapeutic services via two-way interactive technology.
+In Telephysiotherapy we use telecommunication such as the internet and telephones through which we share videos, and images, and transfer data to provide physiotherapy services to the patients.

-Researches have shown that Telephysiotheapy provides multiple benefits for both the health system and patients as it optimizes the use of health resources and improves patient’s quality of life.
+Research has shown that Telephysiotheapy provides multiple benefits for both the health system and patients as it optimizes the use of health resources and improves patients’ quality of life.

 The main aim of Telephysiotherapy is to overcome the various barriers, which can refrain the patient/client from taking the treatment.
 Access to physiotherapy treatment can be hindered due to: